qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

            - `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-51>`__
            - `QIRP SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-265>`__

 5. Click **Download** to download the selected compilable distribution or flashable binary.
-After the software is downloaded succesfully, *Download complete* status appears.
+After the software is downloaded successfully, a *Download complete* status appears.

    .. image:: ../../media/k2c-qli-build-ga/software_download_complete.png

-   .. note:: Download progress is also available in the top menu bar **Downloads** option.
+   .. note:: You can also track the download progress through the **Downloads** option in the top menu bar.

-   Flashable binaries do not require compilation.
-If a flashable binary is selected, follow the onscreen prompts to flash to a connected device:
+   You do not have to compile flashable binaries.
+If you have selected a flashable binary, follow the on-screen instructions to flash to a connected device.

    .. image:: ../../media/k2c-qli-build-ga/prebuilt_compile.png